sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-customizers/index.md

 sidebar_position: 7.1
 sidebar_class_name: saasConnectivity
 keywords: ['connectivity', 'connectors', customizers]
-description: Connectivity Customizers are cloud based connector customizers that make customizing out of the box SaaS connectors possible.
+description: Connectivity customizers can customize out of the box SaaS connectors.
 slug: /docs/saas-connectivity/customizers
 tags: ['Connectivity']
 ---

 # Overview

-SaaS Connectivity Customizers allow you to customize the out of the box connectors similar to how rules work in VA based connectors.
-By using a connectivity customizer, you can change the input to a connector prior to the data being injested into the connector, or you can change the output from a connector prior to it being sent to IdentityNow.
+SaaS Connectivity Customizers are cloud-based connector customizers that make customizing out of the box SaaS connectors possible.
+The customizers allow you to customize the out of the box connectors in a similar way to how you can use rules to customize VA (virtual appliance) based connectors.
+By using a customizer, you can change a connector's input before the connector ingests the data, or you can change the connector's output before to the output is sent to IdentityNow.

 ## How do they work?

 SaaS Connectivity Customizers work by sitting in between IdentityNow and the connector.
-They intercept calls to the connector from IdentityNow and intercept calls to IdentityNow from the connector.
-When the call is intercepted, custom code can be called to mutate the data in any way that is necessary to change the connector behavior.
-The below chart shows an example of this with the ```stdAccountRead``` command implemented with the customizer in place.
+They intercept calls from IdentityNow to the connector and calls from the connector to IdentityNow.
+When the customizer intercepts a call, it can call custom code to mutate the data in any way necessary to change the connector behavior.

+This chart shows an example of this interception process - the ```stdAccountRead``` command is implemented with the customizer in place:

 <div align="center">